Jieyab89/OSINT-Cheat-sheet/README.md

 - [Shamiko](https://github.com/LSPosed/LSPosed.github.io/releases) A module to hide su or root detection
 - [KernelSU](https://github.com/tiann/KernelSU) A Kernel based root solution for Android
 - [KernelSU Next](https://github.com/KernelSU-Next/KernelSU-Next) An advanced Kernel based root solution for Android
+- [unlocktool](https://unlocktool.net/) A software tool for unlock ubl all brand mobile phone
+- [ncunlock](https://ncunlock.com/) A software tool for unlock ubl mobile phone like xiaomi, oneplus and other (It doesn't always work, if it doesn't work you need to pay too)

 Social Engineering (Social E)